 - To experience the full itinerary, you need to be in the hotel/meeting place and be rested by the morning of day 1.
-We will confirm the exact time and meeting place just prior to the start of the tour. - The tour ends on day 15 and with the exception of breakfast and airport transfers, no services are included this day, so it makes sense to try and leave by the evening. - Checkout from the hotel is around 11 am. - We stay as a group at the Puma Imperial Hotel in the Ulaanbaatar city center
+We will confirm the exact time and meeting place just prior to the start of the tour. - The tour ends on day 7 and with the exception of breakfast and airport transfers, no services are included this day, so it makes sense to try and leave on day 7, unless you are spending extra time in Mongolia. - Checkout from the hotel is around 11 am.